Crushed Velour 7.23 oz

 Will the print come out well?

 Yes indeed, very well.
-The crush velour does have a great texture to it with its brushed face, but this does not interrupt the print at all.
+The Crushed Velour does have a great texture to it with its brushed face, but this does not interrupt the print at all.
 Only when the fabric is stretched beyond the normal amount will the image start to get distorted.
 If you make the fabric to the right size to avoid too much stretching, you should have no problems with your print.

-Can I use the Crush Velour for upholstery?
+Can I use the Crushed Velour for upholstery?

 You have the amazing designs, but do you have a unique range and place to sell?

 All you have to do is design what you love and we bring your creations to life.
 We take care of the hand crafting and manufacture, the sales and the shipping.
 You the designer, control the products and designs from wherever you are, from home, the office, even on the go.
 Meanwhile the orders start to roll in and you get commissions fast.

 What's the best resolution to print in?